-To understand how this works, lets look at how the Affordable Care Act handles smoking.
+To understand how this works, let's look at how the Affordable Care Act handles smoking.
 Under the law, insurers can consider whether or not you use tobacco in determining the premiums you pay for health coverage.
-For the purposes of determining if you qualify for this tobacco surcharge, however, the Department of Health and Human Services has a very specific definition for " tobacco use. " In its final ruling from last year (found here), the department defined it as the use of a tobacco product or products an average of four or more times per week within a period no longer than the past 6 months.
-Note: This does not include the use of tobacco products for religious ceremonies.
+For the purposes of determining if you qualify for this tobacco surcharge, however, the Department of Health and Human Services has a very specific definition for " tobacco use. " In its final ruling from last year, the department defined it as the use of a tobacco product or products an average of four or more times per week within a period no longer than the past six months.

 The definition of tobacco use could also have significant financial consequences for anyone already enrolled in an exchange plan.
 Many of the exchanges are designed to automatically renew or re-enroll consumers in the same or similar plan in 2015.
 Depending on how your particular exchange is structured, automatic renewals may not require any additional input from consumers.
 As we alluded to above, this can be problematic for anyone who has reduced their smoking habits in the past year, since they might miss out on thousands in savings due to better tobacco habits.

 There is the potential that the exchanges and insurers will simply take your enrollment details from the previous year without accounting for these changes in habit.
 While the automated renewals are designed to ease the transition of coverage from year to year, they may also bypass potential savings that consumers would otherwise qualify for.
 Interestingly, tobacco cessation programs are one of the benefits covered under all the health insurance plans, so it would make sense for consumers to take advantage of the savings if they succeed.